 Literature is the reflection of life.
 It mirrors the society in which it is generated.
-The word literature has come from the Latin word ‘litaritura’ meaning “writing organized with letters”.
-Moreover, literature is classified according to language, origin, historical period, genre, and subject matter.
+The word literature comes from the Latin word ‘litaritura’ meaning “writing organized with letters”.
+We classify literature according to language, origin, historical period, genre, and subject matter.

 Being the literature of a nation characterized by the spirit of determination, adventure, and diligence, English literature is rich in vitality, diversity, and essence.

 The introduction and history of English literature go side by side.
 You can’t get the complete introduction of English literature without going deep down in its history.

 The history of English literature initiated with the history of the English race and kept on developing with the social development of the nation.
 When we analyze the history of English literature, we discover that it consists of eight (8) major periods and several ages.
 Each period or age of English literature is named after the central literary figure, or the important rulers of England, or certain literary movements.
 Moreover each period or phase of English literature has its distinct characteristics.

 10 Best Books on the History of English Literature